Warnogs/Jardon-Modpacks/docs/markdown-files/homepage.md

 ## How to Navigate
 Use the **☰ menu in the top-left corner** to explore the available Modpacks.
-Click a topic to load its modlist in this main window.
+Click a modpack to load its installer and modlist!

 ---